galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 > ### {% icon hands_on %} Hands-on: Quality control with FastQC
 >
-> 1. **FastQC** {% icon tool %}: Run the tool **FastQC** on each FASTQ file to assess the quality of the raw data.
+> 1. **FastQC** {% icon tool %}: Run the tool **FastQC** on each fastq file to assess the quality of the raw data.
 An explanation of the results can be found on the [FastQC web page](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 >
 >    > ### {% icon tip %} Tip: Running a tool on multiple data files
 >    >
->    > You can run this tool - and many other tools - on all the FASTQ files at once!
+>    > You can run this tool - and many other tools - on all the fastq files at once!
->    > To do this, first select the "Multiple datasets" icon (two stacked pages) under the "Input FASTQ file" heading in the **FASTQC** Tool Form, then shift+click to select multiple FASTQ files.
+>    > To do this, first select the "Multiple datasets" icon (two stacked pages) under the "Input FASTQ file" heading in the **FASTQC** Tool Form, then shift+click to select multiple fastq files.
 >    {: .tip}
 >
 > 2. Check the **Sequence Duplication Levels** plot.